jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-13/chapter-8.md

-+++
+---
+heading: "Chapters 8-11"
+title: "How the Deception is preserved"
+linkTitle: "Chapter 3"
+weight: 6
-title= "How the Deception is preserved" description= "IN order to make the purchaser confound the price of the commodity with the tax, there must be some proportion between the tax and the value of the commodity" date= 2015-09-28 image= "/covers/spirit.jpg" author= "Montesquieu" linkb= "/research/montesquieu/spirit-of-the-laws/book-13/chapter-3" linkbtext= "Chapter 3" linkf= "/research/montesquieu/spirit-of-the-laws/book-13/chapter-12" linkftext= "Chapter 12"
+description: "In order to make the purchaser confound the price of the commodity with the tax, there must be some proportion between the tax and the value of the commodity"
-+++
+image: "/covers/spirit.jpg"
+icon: "/icons/mont.png"
+---

 IN order to make the purchaser confound the price of the commodity with the tax, there must be some proportion between the tax and the value of the commodity.
 This is why there shouldn't be an excessive duty on cheap merchandise.